 6. Prime Vs Zoom lens

-A zoom lens is more susceptible to lens flare than the prime lenses.
-This is due to two reasons.
+A zoom lens is more susceptible to lens flare than a prime lens.
+It is due to two reasons.

-Firstly, the zoom lens have varying focal length.
+Firstly, the zoom lens has a varying focal length.
 So, your lens hood cannot block the unwanted light which causes the flare at all focal lengths.

 In the case of a fixed focal length prime lens, the lens hood is specifically designed to remove the flare effect at that specific focal length.

-This is also one reason, why the image quality is better in a Prime lens when you compare between Prime Vs Zoom lens.
+It is also one reason, why the image quality is better in a prime lens when you compare between Prime Vs Zoom lens.

 7. Wide Vs Telephoto Lens

-This is quite obvious as the angle of view is more for the wide-angle lens.
+It is quite obvious as the angle of view is more for the wide-angle lens.
 Hence it will cover more area in the scene.
-So, chances of including the bright light source into the scene are more here.
+So, the chances of including the bright light source in the scene are more here.

-We have learned that certain lens flares are good to the photos.
+We have learned that certain lens flares are good for photos.
 So, we can add some deliberately to the image by using post-processing tools.

 There are many software programs designed to add this effect to your photos.
-You can use it as a stand-alone tool or as plugins with your favourite photo editing tools like Lightroom or Photoshop.
-These software programs also allow you to change the shape of the lens flare pattern.
+You can use it as a stand-alone tool or as a plugin with your favorite photo editings tools like Lightroom or Photoshop.
+These software programs also allow you to change the shape of the flare.

-You can also get it as a Lightroom preset.
+You can also get it online as a Lightroom preset (both free and paid).
 You need to install the Lightroom preset to apply the lens flare effect on your photo with a click of a button.

 Now, you know, what is lens flare?
-How it is caused, how to avoid it and also How to use it for your advantage.
-So, next time when you are doing photography, check for the lens flare effect also if you are shooting against the sunlight.
+How it is caused, how to avoid it, and also how to use it to your advantage.
+So, next time when you are out for photography, check for this flare effect, especially if you are shooting against the sunlight.